Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

-.05in Now without loss of generality, assume that $t_0 = 1$, that is $E_{t_0} = \wls(\beta)$.
+Now without loss of generality, assume that $t_0 = 1$, that is $E_{t_0} = \wls(\beta)$.
 If $p$ is in $E_1$, and $p$ is not in $\beta$, then a proof as in Lemma \ref{band1} shows this is a contradiction.
 Suppose now that $p$ is in $F$ distinct from $\wls(\beta)$, but non separated from $\wls(\beta)$.
 Then the proof of Lemma \ref{band2} shows that this is impossible.
-We conclude that $p$ is in $B$, and that $B$ is the geometric limit of the canonical bands $B_i$.
+We conclude that $p$ is in $B$, and that $B$ is the geometric limit of the bands $B_i$.

+Now suppose that $I^s_i$ is not monotone, in which case it follows that $\cC$ is a single lozenge (recall we are still assuming that the limiting block has all elements intersecting a common stable leaf).
+Suppose first that up to subsequence then $p_i$ is in $I^s$.
+Then the above proof also works in this case.
+Suppose now that $p_i$ is not in $I^s$.
+Without loss of generality we assume that $\wls(p_i)$ converges to $\wls(\beta)$ (and maybe other leaves).
+The other case would be $\wls(p_i)$ converges to $\alpha$ which is dealt with similarly.
+It follows that $p$ is either in $\wls(\beta)$ or in a leaf $F$ non separated from $\wls(\beta)$.
+Then a proof as in Lemma \ref{band2} implies that $p$ has to be in $\beta$.

-This finishes the proof when the limiting block has all elements intersecting a common stable leaf.
-Next assume that the limit block $\C$ has elements which all intersect a common unstable leaf.
-The same proof applies, with the difference that the lozenges $D_i$ increase in the stable direction, instead of decreasing.
+.1in This finishes the proof when the limiting block has all elements intersecting a common stable leaf.
+Next assume that the limit block $\C$ is not a single lozenge, and its elements all intersect a common unstable leaf.
+The same proof as above applies, with the difference that the lozenges $D_i$ increase in the stable direction, instead of decreasing.

 This finishes the proof of Proposition \ref{limitofbands}. \end{proof}